Mobile Menu

 Of course we’d be remiss to not mention experimenting with plant-based items with BBQ influence.
 As you likely know, jackfruit makes for an excellent alterative to pulled pork; just shred and flavor as you would normally.
 Experiment with the grill or smoker with other vegetables like mushrooms, squash, and sweet potatoes, or feature a seasonal LTO with your already existing plant-based burger patty, a BBQ sauce, crispy onion strings, and cheddar cheese.

 Whether you’re sticking to classics or transforming traditional items, we’re here to help provide tips, products, and ideas for you.
 Our fan-favorite Custom Culinary® Pork Barbeque Spice instantly gives pork and other meats, vegetables, and baked beans perfectly-seasoned flavor.
-If you’re looking for more inspiration, listen to Chef David Russell share in his excitement for the return of live fire cooking with an insightful discussion on tried and true wood-burning ovens, cast iron techniques, and the use of fruitwoods in this podcast episode.
 And although not exclusive to BBQ techniques, Fired Up Flavor was a top trend covered in 2020; find insights, recipes, and a demo video here focused on smoky and fiery flavors.
 No matter if it’s grilling, searing, smoking, or roasting, get cooking, friends!

 Custom Culinary Patio Season Brochure